 Pastor Jack Phelps

 Pastor Phelps undertook his baccalaureate studies in geology at San Diego State College and Portland State University.
 He received his theological training at Multnomah School of the Bible, earning a ThB in 1978.
 While at Multnomah, he read extensively in the writings of B.B.
 Warfield, Charles Hodge, E.J.
-Young, Louis Berkhof and R.J.
-Rushdoony.
+Young, Louis Berkhof, R.J.
+Rushdoony and other Reformed writers.
 This convinced him to leave dispensationalism and embrace covenant theology.

-Pastor Phelps is the author of Baptism: Two Vital Questions (Seventh Trumpet Books, 1990), How Home Schooling Will Change America (Seventh Trumpet Books, 1994) and Against Education Vouchers (Canon Press, 1994).
-He is currently working on a major study of the seven deadly sins and commentaries on I Corinthians and the Psalms of Asaph.
-He has been married to Debra (nee Howell) since 1970.
-They have 5 children, 27 grandchildren, and two great grandchildren.
+Pastor Phelps is the author of Baptism: Two Vital Questions (Seventh Trumpet Books, 1990), How Home Schooling Will Change America (Seventh Trumpet Books, 1994), Against Education Vouchers (Canon Press, 1994) and The Devil’s Diet (Kuyperian Press, 2023).
+His newest book, Preaching to Martians, will be released in Kindle format in 2023.
+Phelps is currently writing commentaries on the Psalms of Asaph and First Corinthians 11-14.